gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 | In the code below, ``game_number`` is a class variable.
 | The ``set_game_number`` function takes **cls** as the first parameter, and has ``game_number`` as a second parameter.
 | The class variable, ``cls.game_number``, is set to the value of ``game_number``.
-| The function is preceded by the decorator, ``@classmethod``, which is required to make the function work as a class method, so it acts on the class rather than an instance of the class.
+| The function is preceded by the decorator, ``@classmethod``, which is required to make the function work as a class method, so the function acts on the class rather than an instance of the class.
 | The class method is called on the class using ``LevelGame.set_game_number(1)`` which sets the class variable, ``game_number``, to 1.
 | The class method, ``set_game_number``,  can be called on an instance, ``game``,  such as, ``game.set_game_number(1)``.
 This works like calling on the class, but it makes more sense to call it on the class itself.